-When you are ready to transplant your seedlings to the outdoors, you will again want a well drained soil spot that gets at least 6 hours of sun per day.
+When you are ready to transplant your seedlings to the outdoors, you will again want a well-drained soil spot that gets at least 6 hours of sun per day.
 Make sure the soil is well tilled and aerated as green beans don’t do well when the soil is tight and compacted.
-Plant your seedlings in single groupings that re at least 8-10 inches apart.
+Plant your seedlings in single groupings that are at least 8-10 inches apart.

 You can add some mulch around the base of your seedlings to offer some support as well as help retain moisture around the roots.

 No matter what kind of green bean you grow, you will want a trellis to help support the plant.
 A trellising system can be a pole or an actual garden trellis.
 Anything the plant can climb up will work and be a valuable support.
 Be sure you put these trellis systems in place while the seedlings are still young so you don’t disturb the plant later.

 Your green beans will need about 2 inches of water per week, especially when the beans start to flower.
 Water at the base of the plant to avoid saturating the greenery which can lead to rot and disease.
 Avoid any fertilizers as many contain ingredients that can actually hinder the growth of green bean plants.